The Many Benefits of Cat Ownership

 Helping them Thrive

-Although caring for a cat is relatively easy, there are still certain things they need to stay mentally challenged and physically healthy.
+Although caring for a cat is relatively easy.
+There are still certain things they need to stay mentally challenged and physically healthy.
 High perches for surveying their domain, plenty of toys to play with, one litter box per cat (plus one extra), and lots of love and affection are all important to a cat’s well being.
 It is also important to maintain their yearly check-ups and vaccination schedules with your veterinarian, in order to catch problems early before they become chronic or expensive to treat.
 Remember, cats are really good at hiding pain or illness.

 Do you have a question or concern about your wonderful feline companion?
 Please don’t hesitate to let our staff know.
 We’re always here for you and your pet!